o-line.jpg - 2773 Bytes

 I believe that many researchers could be descendants of this branch and not be aware of it, as there are very few people researching the line of the family.

-There are others who made extraordinary contributions by spending years assembling information from the different family branches and then generously shared it so that the whole could come together.
+Here are those who've left us, and who made extraordinary contributions by spending years assembling information from the different family branches and then generously shared it so that the whole tree could come together.
 They are listed here in appreciation of their efforts while alive.

 hjj